-You need to know whether you have received any capital gain in your distribution-to find out, check the statement from your managed fund.
+You need to know whether you have received any capital gain in your distribution - to find out, check the statement from your managed fund.

-This statement should also show which method the fund has used to calculate the gain-the indexation, discount or 'other' method.
+This statement should also show which method the fund has used to calculate the gain - the indexation, discount or 'other' method.
 You must use the same method(s) as the fund to calculate your capital gain.
-(These methods are explained in part A, part B and Explanation of terms at the back of this guide.)
+(These methods are explained in part A, part B and Explanation of terms on page 25.)